Tencent-RTC/TUIRoomKit/Web/example/vite-vue3-ts/README.md

 1. Please refer to the official documentation at [Integration (TUIRoomKit)](https://trtc.io/document/54845) to obtain your own SDKAppID and SDKSecreKey.

 ### Step 2: Download the source code and configure the project
-1. Clone or download the source code in our repository (**You can start the repository to save it**).
+1. Clone or download the source code in our repository (**You can star the repository to save it**).
 2. Find and open `Web/example/vite-vue3-ts/src/config/basic-info-config.js`.
 3. Configure parameters in `basic-info-config.js`: